What You Can Expect

-During the sermon, we offer a "Children’s Church" experience for children 3 years old through 1st grade.
+During the sermon during the 11am service, we offer a "Children’s Church" experience for children 3 years old through 1st grade.
 Children’s Church is a time to focus on Jesus and God’s Word.
 It is a special time for worship and praise in a way that children ages 3 yrs old through first grade can actively participate and understand.
 During children’s worship, we will pray, learn a bible verse, have a teacher-led devotion with discussion, and songs.
 Occasionally, children will be sent home with an activity to do with their family to further their understanding for that week.
 We want to stress that this is a time for praising God and not a time to “play.”
 If you feel that your child is able to participate in this type of worship, encourage them to join us.
 We would love for all the children to participate!
 Not only does this give them a special time to focus on Jesus with their friends, it also allows for you to focus your attention on God's Word.
 There will be an invitation for the children to follow the leader out of the sanctuary for a children’s message.
 After the sermon, the children will return to sit with you for the rest of the service.

 What if I want to receive Holy Communion (the Lord’s Supper)?